 Legal status in King County, Washington

 Multiflora rose is not on the Washington State Noxious Weed List and property owners are not required to control this plant.
-However, in King County, it is classified as a Weed of Concern and control is recommended, especially in natural areas that are being restored to native vegetation and along stream banks where multiflora rosa can interfere with riparian habitat.
+However, in King County, it is classified as a Weed of Concern and control is recommended, especially in natural areas that are being restored to native vegetation and along stream banks where multiflora rose can interfere with riparian habitat.
 For more information about noxious weed regulations and definitions, see Noxious weed lists and laws.

 Identification (see below for additional photos)